fniessink/toisto/docs/software.md

 ]
 ```

-Unfortunately, there are two limitations with verbs at the moment:
+Note that because the second person singular and plural are the same in English, Toisto needs to tell the user whether it is asking for a translation of the singular version or the plural version of "You are".
+The hint is the part after the ";".

-- Using grammatical gender to further specify the third person singular is not possible at the moment.
+Using grammatical gender to further specify the third person singular is not possible at the moment.
 Fixing [issue #11](https://github.com/fniessink/toisto/issues/11)) should correct that.
-- When practicing from or to English, Toisto has no awareness of the second person singular and second person plural being the same ("You have"), so when quizzing the user to translate the singular "You have" it will consider the plural answer "Teilla on" incorrect.
-Fixing [issue #12](https://github.com/fniessink/toisto/issues/11)) should correct that.

 ### Grammatical gender